resir014/resir014-tilde/content/etc/jekyll-and-tilde-town.md

 ---

 I hope this guide has been helpful!
 Feel free to mail me through alpine if you need any help, or you can view the source code of my Jekyll site [here](https://github.com/resir014/resir014-tilde).
+(Again, I use [hugo](https://gohugo.io/) nowadays, so this link is pretty much obsolete!)

 *~resir014*